 Save As Much Money As Possible

 I was feeling so wealthy in 2007 that I bought a Lake Tahoe vacation property.
 Then the world ended, and the value collapsed by 30%.
 Holy crap!
 It was a bad decision.
 I'm up at my Tahoe place now writing you this post after a magical two foot powder dump, but working to live is besides the point.

 I'd love for every single one of you to break above the median income and net worth amounts.
 Our unfair competitive advantage is that we have people who've created great wealth and are willing to share their stories, help each other out through the comments section, and contribute insightful posts.
-We are not pontificators.
-We are doers!

 If you're happy with your current financial situation, then by all means, carry on.
 But if you're not, it's time to get motivated and make a change.

 Before Empower, I had to log into eight different systems to track 30+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
 Now, I can just log in to see how all my accounts are doing, including my net worth.
 I can also see how much I’m spending and saving every month through their cash flow tool.

-The best feature is their Portfolio Fee Analyzer, which runs your investment portfolio(s) through its software in a click of a button to see what you are paying.
+The best feature is Empower's Portfolio Fee Analyzer, which runs your investment portfolio(s) through its software in a click of a button to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was hemorrhaging!

-They’ve also come out with their incredible Retirement Planning Calculator that uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
+Empower also has an incredible Retirement Planning Calculator.
+It uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
 You can input various income and expense variables to see the outcomes.